An Oldie, but a Goodie

 A series of franchise shifts was announced in late 2010 which left Kinston without a professional team in 2012.
 The K-Tribe relocated to Zebulon to fill the gap left by the purchase of the Double-A Carolina Mudcats, who moved to Pensacola, Fla.

 After five seasons, Grainger Stadium got its professional baseball back in 2017, when the Texas Rangers bought the High Desert Mavericks and that club was transferred from the California League to the Carolina League along with the Bakersfield Blaze.
-The new team in Kinston will be known as the Down East Wood Ducks.
+The new team in Kinston was known as the Down East Wood Ducks.
 I’m down with Wood Ducks, but not with Down East, which to me implies coastal eastern Maine; apparently the term has currency along US 70 as well.

 One interesting feature at the park in 2018 was the ticket pricing policy: it varied by day of the week.
 Sunday through Wednesday were the cheapest, Thursday was two dollars higher, and Friday and Saturday were the most expensive, another two dollars higher than Thursday.
 By 2021, there were two prices: $7 for Sunday through Thursday and $12 for Friday and Saturday.